VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 VictoriaMetrics supports enforcing of label filters for [query API](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#prometheus-querying-api-enhancements) to emulate data isolation.
 However, the real data isolation can be achieved via [multi-tenancy](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multitenancy).

+VictoriaMetrics stores all the values as `float64`, so these values can lose precision when the value contains more than `12-15` decimal digits.
+Initially, it called `strconv.ParseFloat(str, 64)`.
+This loses precision in lower 3 decimal digits.
+Input integer values in the range `[-2^54 ...
+2^54-1]` shouldn't lose precision, while all the integer values outside this range may lose precision due to conversions explained above.

 #### Time series

 A combination of a metric name and its labels defines a `time series`.
 For example,